-Sometimes the signs of a medical ailment can resemble those of a mental disorder.
-A physical examination can assist doctors in determining whether a brain problem or a physical illness (such as a thyroid disorder) is to blame.
-Tell your doctor about any existing problems you may have and any drugs you are taking.
+Sometimes the signs of a medical ailment resemble those of a mental disorder.
+A physical exam can help doctors determine if the problem is in the brain or the body, such as with a thyroid disorder.
+Tell your doctor about any issues you may have and any drugs you are taking.

 #2.
 Lab tests

-To rule out any physical issues, you might be requested to have a brain scan, a urine test, or blood testing during the evaluation.
-To make sure your experience is not a side effect, you might also be requested to provide information regarding your usage of drugs and alcohol.
+To rule out any physical issues, you might be asked to have a brain scan, a urine test, or blood testing during the evaluation.
+To ensure your experience is not a side effect, you might also be asked to provide information regarding your usage of drugs and alcohol.